databrickslabs/mosaic/docs/source/api/raster-functions.rst

 .. function:: rst_write(input, dir)

-    Writes tile tiles from the input column to a specified directory.
+    Writes raster tiles from the input column to a specified directory.

-    :param input: A column containing the tile tile.
+    :param input: A column containing the raster tile.
     :type input: Column
-    :param dir: The directory, e.g. fuse, to write the tile's tile.
+    :param dir: The directory, e.g. fuse, to write the tile's raster as file.
     :type dir: Column(StringType)
     :rtype: Column: RasterTileType